 Queen’s Residences provides ResNet internet access to your residence room; all you’ll need is a personal computer with a network adapter for Ethernet.

-- Please note that many newer compact computers, such as MacBook require a dongle or adapter to connect with Ethernet.
+- Please note that many newer computers, such as MacBook, require a dongle or adapter to connect with Ethernet.

 Guide to Setting up your WiFi Router

 Once your router is connected to ResNet, you will need to register it to access the Internet.

 - Ensure your computer is connected to your router – wired or wirelessly.